The Early Childhood Education program mission is to:

 Criminal history record checks are a workplace requirement in early education and care settings.
 This check must be completed satisfactorily within two weeks of enrollment into ECED 191, Field Based Practicum in Early Childhood.
 The cost of the record check, currently $24.00, is the responsibility of the student.

 The underlying foundation for these outcomes is of knowledge of child development and of the multiple interacting factors that influence growth and learning.
 Through the program, the themes of development, families, communication, diversity and inclusion are addressed.

-Upon successful completion of the ED program, students will be able to:
+Upon successful completion of the ECED program, students will be able to: